trentlarson/endorser-ch/README.md

     - and fill it
   - remove jwt.claimEncoded
   - change JWT & CONFIRMATION subject to subjectDid; issuer to issuerDid & type to VARCHAR(100)
+- 80 0 gotta report errors to user (eg. unrecognized context URL or claim type in createWithClaimRecord result)
+- 80 0 gotta report errors to user (eg. "encoded" instead of "jwtEncoded", no event found, repeated action claim submitted)
 - 80 0 in SignClaim, set to confirmations & choose some, set to Join action, set to confirmations again and see that the list is not refreshed
+- 80 0 usability: add a "waiting" spinner when remote method is called
 - 60 3 neo4j?
 - 70 0 usability: fade out the confirmation button when pushed
+- 70 3 have someone audit use of uport.pushToken
 - 60 0 write migration to remove claimEncoded column
-- on uport-demo: change store/play pics in Welcome.js to local files
+- 30 0 on uport-demo: change store/play pics in Welcome.js to local files
-- in confirmation, check whether it really is a JoinAction
+- 30 0 in confirmation, check whether it really is a JoinAction
-- try-catch around jwt.service resolveAuthenticator when not connected to internet
+- 30 0 try-catch around jwt.service resolveAuthenticator when not connected to internet
-- after signing a claim, signing another claim doesn't even hit the server until page refresh
+- 40 0 after signing a claim, signing another claim doesn't even hit the server until page refresh
-- report page: who has confirmations for an activity, test various data combinations (eg. action confirmed by self)
-- report page: who has the most activity for a time range
+- 30 0 report page: who has the most activity for a time range
-- explore page: add # of confirmations, & DIDs (after they click on the previous claim?)
-- given a user who has a claim, find if anyone in my network endorses them for that
-- 80 0 gotta report errors to user (eg. unrecognized context URL or claim type in createWithClaimRecord result)
-- 80 0 gotta report errors to user (eg. "encoded" instead of "jwtEncoded", no event found, repeated action claim submitted)
-- 70 3 have someone audit use of uport.pushToken
-- change the storage in JWT table to have original claim (eg for Confirmations)
-- make record IDs into hashes not sequentially increasing numbers
+- 60 0 make record IDs into hashes not sequentially increasing numbers
-- confirm Attended Action, but just show confirmation numbers (?)
-- tests: see above; duplicate JWT data; ACACs by different times; no claim in JWT
+- 70 1 tests: see above; duplicate JWT data; ACACs by different times; no claim in JWT
-- remove duplicate decode in JWT service
+- 70 0 remove duplicate decode in JWT service
-- limit JWT retrieval to a date
-- reject duplicate claim submissions
+- 70 0 add test for rejection of duplicate claim submissions
-- handle "access_denied" when person rejects claim on phone
+- 70 0 handle "access_denied" when person rejects claim on phone
-- generalize for more than just meetings (JoinActions)

 - How do I find the app address or ID?
 0xa55...40b, from phone to IP: 0x669...e8a then 0x1b2...2e6